Mariem Houij

-Mariem "Maryama" Houij (born 8 August 1994) is a Tunisian footballer, who plays as a forward for Turkish Women's Super League club ALG Spor and the Tunisia women's national team.
+Mariem "Maryama" Houij (born 8 August 1994) is a Tunisian footballer, who plays as a forward forTurkish Super League club Yüksekova and the Tunisia women's national team.

 Private life

 Mariem Houij was born in Sousse, Tunisia on 8 August 1994.

 Club career

+FC Vendenheim

 She played in the Championnat de France de Football Féminine de Division 2 – Group B for the French club FC Vendenheim.
 She capped in 13 matches in the 2017–18 season.

+Ataşehir

-Houij joined the Istanbul-based team Ataşehir Belediyespor on 20 July 2018.
+Houij joined the Istanbul-based team Ataşehir on 20 July 2018.
 She took part at the 2018–19 UEFA Women's Champions League qualifying round.
 She played in all three matches of the qualification round, and scored two goals.

+ALG

-In the 2021-22 Turkcell Women's Super League season, she transferred to the Gaziantep-based club ALG Spor.
+In the 2021-22 Turkish Women's Super League season, she transferred to the Gaziantep-based club ALG.
 She enjoyed the 2021-22 Women's Super League champion title of her team.
 On 18 August 2022, she played in the 2022–23 UEFA Women's Champions League.